opensearch-project/project-website/_posts/2023-10-28-optimize-refresh-interval.markdown

 categories:
   - technical-posts
-meta_description: Learn how to optimize the refresh interval of an OpenSearch index and strike a balance between the speed at indexed information is available for search with CPU and I/O costs
+meta_description: Learn how to optimize the refresh interval of an OpenSearch index and strike a balance between the speed at which indexed information is available for search with CPU and I/O costs

 meta_keywords: OpenSearch refresh interval, refresh interval optimization, optimie OpenSearch index performance
 ---